-For deterministic voting rules, we overload notation by saying that the rule's output is a candidate and not a distribution.
-Let $ \mathbb{I}$ denote the indicator function.
-We use $|AB|$ to denote the number of voters that rank candidate $A$ above candidate $B$, that is, $|AB| = \sum_{i\in \mathcal{N}} \mathbb{I}(A \succ_{\sigma_i} B)$.
+For deterministic voting rules, we overload notation by saying that the rule's output is a candidate rather than a distribution.
+Let $\mathbb{I}$ denote the indicator function.
+We use $|AB|$ to denote the number of voters who rank candidate $A$ above candidate $B$, that is, $|AB| = \sum_{i\in \mathcal{N}} \mathbb{I}(A \succ_{\sigma_i} B)$.
 We now present some voting rules from the existing literature.